-3. Foodservice management in the healthcare setting is a complex, multi-dimensional endeavor.
-The individual who manages foodservice operations must draw upon his/her cross -disciplinary theoretical background related to dietetics, food science, food microbiology, human resources, operational and fiscal management and apply theory to a dynamic environment.
+a.
+Foodservice management in the healthcare setting is a complex, multi-dimensional endeavor.
+The individual who manages foodservice operations must draw upon his/her cross - disciplinary theoretical background related to dietetics, food science, food microbiology, human resources, operational and fiscal management and apply theory to a dynamic environment.
 Students will be asked to critically assess the literature in developing creative oral and written resolutions to the real-world issues that arise in foodservice operations in healthcare.

-4. TIMETABLE
+3. TIMETABLE

-Lecture: Mondays 2:30 - 5:20 pm
+Lecture: Mondays 2:30 - 5:20 pm Location: Virtual on line instruction

-Location: online

-5. INSTRUCTIONAL SUPPORT
+4. INSTRUCTIONAL SUPPORT